SocialGouv/revu/README.md

      - `PRIVATE_KEY`: Paste the key value (use `\n` for line breaks) or paste a base64‑encoded key (auto‑detected)
    - Note: Use the `.pem` private key downloaded from your GitHub App.

-2. Make sure your Revu is installed on the repositories you want to review
+2. Make sure Revu is added as collaborator on the repositories you want to review

 By default, the CLI will output the analysis results to the console only, making it easy to test and debug the review process.
 When the `--submit` flag is provided, it will also post comments to GitHub using the appropriate comment handler based on the strategy.